Visual Intention Grounding for Egocentric Assistants: Experiments

 \subsubsection{Hybrid Model Baselines}

-A straightforward approach for visual intention grounding is to use off-the-shelf state-of-the-art models to solve the challenges on both the vision and language sides separately.
-The GroundingDINO model is a popular open-set object detector that can accept language queries of object categories and output the corresponding object bounding boxes.
-For the language part, we can use ChatGPT, a large-scale language model developed by OpenAI, designed to understand and generate human-like text.
-We use ChatGPT to infer the target object by reasoning about human intention.
+A straightforward approach to visual intention grounding is to use off-the-shelf state-of-the-art models to separately address the vision and language components of the task.
+For vision, we adopt GroundingDINO, a popular open-set object detector that accepts a set of object category queries and returns the corresponding bounding boxes.
+For language understanding, we use ChatGPT, a large-scale language model developed by OpenAI, to reason about the user’s intention and infer the target object category.

-As discussed in Section~\ref{sec:method}, we have two options for implementing this two-stage method: first GPT-4 then GroundingDINO (Reasoning-Detection baseline, R-D baseline), or first GroundingDINO then GPT-4 (Detection-Reasoning baseline, D-R baseline).
+As detailed in Section~\ref{sec:method}, we implement this two-stage framework in two variants: (1) first GPT-4 then GroundingDINO (Reasoning–Detection baseline, R-D), and (2) first GroundingDINO then GPT-4 (Detection–Reasoning baseline, D-R).

-\textbf{D-R baseline}.
-We first use GroundingDINO to obtain as many object bounding box candidates as possible in the egocentric image.
-The input for GroundingDINO is the egocentric image plus a text prompt containing all candidate object categories.
-GroundingDINO outputs object bounding boxes with corresponding logits and phrases.
-Next, we feed the phrases predicted by GroundingDINO along with the intention sentence into GPT-4, which outputs the predicted object category.
+\textbf{D-R baseline.} We begin by applying GroundingDINO to detect a comprehensive set of candidate object bounding boxes in the egocentric image.
+To ensure broad coverage, we use all object categories provided by the PACO dataset as text queries.
+GroundingDINO returns bounding boxes along with associated logits and predicted phrases.
+We then pass these predicted phrases, along with the human intention sentence, to GPT-4.
+GPT-4 performs reasoning over the textual descriptions to identify the object category most aligned with the expressed intention.

-\textbf{R-D baseline}.
-In contrast to the D-R baseline, we first use GPT-4 to narrow down the scope of target objects for the subsequent detection step.
-We input the egocentric image and a text prompt with all candidate object categories, and GPT-4 outputs the predicted object category.
-Then, we feed the egocentric image and a text prompt containing the object categories from GPT-4's reasoning into GroundingDINO to obtain the reasoned object bounding box.
+\textbf{R-D baseline.} In contrast, this variant begins with GPT-4.
+Given the egocentric image and a prompt listing all candidate object categories, GPT-4 reasons about the intention and outputs the predicted object category.
+This output is then used to filter the query space for GroundingDINO, which subsequently predicts the bounding box for the inferred object by focusing only on the categories identified through GPT-4’s reasoning.